csci3250-2019/student-1155112410/README.md

 ## What I would like to do in the future
  - [x] Microsoft Certified : Azure Fundamentals
  - [ ] Pursuit for a CCNA certificate
- - [ ] Pursuit for a MCSA certificate
  - [ ] Become a software engineer
  - [ ] Publish my first ever node module
- - [ ] Publish my own personal website (actually I have got my personal domain two years ago😇)
+ - [ ] Publish my own personal website (actually I have got my personal domain at 2017😇)